 For construction waste we do target 95% of waste recycled which is a challenging target to encourage the maximum reuse and recycling in construction projects.

-We strive to keep improving, which is why we were ranked 6th in the world and 4th in the UK for SDG12: Responsible Consumption and Production in the THE Impact Rankings 2023.
+These actions have helped us to be ranked 1st in the world for our contribution to SDG12: Responsible Consumption and Production in the THE Impact Rankings 2024.

 Please do email the Sustainability Team at if you have any questions about our waste management.